-C < CR >
+C < CR>

-This will stop motion (decel to stop) and program execution in all active Unidex 1s.
+This will stop motion and program execution in all active Unidex 1s.
 All units that have responded to this reset will need to be reactivated before they will accept a command again.

-E. DISABLING REMOTE MODE (D)
+E. DISABLING REMOTE MODE

 The system command D < CR > will disable the Remote Mode and return control to the host.
 (The position registers are updated with the absolute position values before returning control.)